 A death benefit is an amount that is paid to the heirs of a deceased employee, in recognition of services rendered by the employee.
-Such a benefit may be an amount refunded for sick leave accumulated but not used before the employee's death.
+The benefit may be an amount refunded for sick leave the employee acccumulated but did not use before their death.

 You must make a source deduction of income tax on the taxable portion of a death benefit only if the benefit is paid in the year of death or the following year.
 The taxable portion of a death benefit corresponds to:

 - minus, where applicable, a maximum exemption of $10,000.